What Is Ripple?

 - Do you think the Ripple team can pull it off?

-- What is the Ripple team doing every quarter to meet their goals?
+- What is the Ripple team doing every quarter to meet its goals?

-You can also find more insights directly from the Founder and CEO of Ripple, Brad Garlinghouse, in a Quora Sessions.
-He talks about everything from whether you should invest in Ripple and how Ripple could revolutionize finance.
+You can also find more insights directly from the Founder and CEO of Ripple, Brad Garlinghouse, in a Quora Session.
+He talks about everything from whether you should invest in XRP and how Ripple could revolutionize finance.

 As far as any practical applications for use by the average person of an XRP token, there aren’t many.
-That could also a big contributing reason to why many people just aren’t excited about holding and owning Ripple (XRP).
 However, when you view Ripple (XRP) through the lens of the global payments industry, it’s a traditional high-tech David vs. the established Goliath.